Sheryl-cloud/se-assignment-1-setting-up-your-developer-environment-Sheryl-cloud/README.md

 Step 2: Upgrade pip
    - Run the following command:
-     ```
      python -m pip install --upgrade pip
-     ```
    This command will upgrade `pip` to the latest version available.

 Step 3: Verify Installation
-   - To verify that `pip` has been successfully installed and upgraded, you can run:
+   - To verify that `pip` has been successfully installed and upgraded, you can run: pip --version
-     ```
-     pip --version
-     ```
    This command will display the version of `pip` installed on your system.

-Step 4: (Optional) Install Additional Package Managers
-   - Depending on your project's requirements, you might need to install additional package managers.
-For example, if you're working with JavaScript, you might need to install npm (Node Package Manager).
-Similarly, if you're working with Ruby, you might need to install RubyGems.
-   - Follow the installation instructions provided on the respective websites for npm, RubyGems, or any other package manager you need.

 6. Configure a Database (MySQL):
    Download and install MySQL database. https://dev.mysql.com/downloads/windows/installer/5.7.html